latex3/unicode-data/README.md

 they fall into east Asian width type "F", "H" or "W" (full-, half- and wide-width).

-As standard, the following mappings between Unicode and XeTeX classes occur
+The following mappings between Unicode and XeTeX classes occur
-- "ID" -> 1
+- "ID" is class 1
-- "OP" -> 2
+- "OP" is class 2
-- "CL", "NS", "EX", "IS" - > 3
+- "CL", "NS", "EX", "IS" are class 3
-- "CM" -> 256 (ignored)
+- "CM" is class 256 (ignored)
-This may be over-ridden by defining `\XeTeXcharclass<name>` as the numerical value to use.
-For example, to assign Unicode code points of class "ID" to `\XeTeXcharclass` five you would use `\chardef\XeTeXcharclassID=5`.

 This file does _not_ activate XeTeX's inter-character token mechanism (`\XeTeXinterchartokenstate` is not set) nor does it install any material in the inter-character token registers.

+Note that this file is provided as it matches behaviour present in the build process for (plain) XeTeX formats since the engine was first developed.
+The granularity of this set up may not be sufficient depending upon the use case.

 File `load-unicode-math-classes.tex`
 ====================================